 To broaden his interdisciplinary approach to teaching, Professor Boyer attended extended summer institutes on Social Science Methods in Legal Education sponsored by the University of Denver and the Law and Economics Program sponsored by the University of Miami.
 He is a frequent participant at various conferences, including the World Peace Through Law Conference, held in Mexico City, where he presented a major paper.
 In addition, he is the author of many scholarly articles.
 Professor Boyer has been a frequent panelist at various BESLA conferences.

-He has been the faculty advisor to many student organizations, including the Entertainment Law Students’ Association, Student Bar Association (SBA), the Barrister (the law school newspaper), the Howard University Law School Scroll and the Howard University Law Journal.
+He has been the faculty advisor to many student organizations, including the Entertainment Law Students’ Association, Student Bar Association (SBA), the Barrister (the law school newspaper), the Howard University Law School Scroll, and the Howard University Law Journal.
 He is a founding faculty advisor of the Bryant Inn of Phi Delta Phi Fraternity and has served extensively on university and law school committees.
-Presently, Professor Boyer is chairman of the Admissions and Financial Aid Committee at Howard University School of Law.
+Presently, and for the last twenty five years Professor Boyer has served as chairman of the Admissions and Financial Aid Committee at Howard University School of Law.

-Professor Boyer’s community service, in recent years, has included representation of a non-profit organization dedicated to the construction of a family oriented theme park on Childrens’ Island in the District of Columbia.
+In recent years, Professor Boyer’s community service has included representation of a non-profit organization dedicated to the construction of a family-oriented theme park on Children’s Island in the District of Columbia.
 As a consultant to Trans Urban East Inc., Professor Boyer helped design the concept of tenant management and ownership of public housing.
-A partial listing of public interest organizations represented by Professor Boyer’s include: Change, Inc. (an antipoverty agency), City-Wide National Capital Housing Authority Tenants Union and the NAACP-Southern Christian Leadership Conference (SCLC), Poor Peoples Campaign.
-In addition, Professor Boyer has served on various boards of directors, including WETA (Public Television), the Task Force for Secondary Education, Montgomery County, the Federal Bar Association of the District of Columbia and the Boys and Girls Club of Takoma Park.
-Professor Boyer has been the recipient of many awards and honors, and is listed in Who’s Who in Legal America, Who’s Who in American Law and Who’s Who Among African-Americans
+A partial listing of public interest organizations represented by Professor Boyer includes: Change, Inc. (an antipoverty agency), City-Wide National Capital Housing Authority Tenants Union and the NAACP-Southern Christian Leadership Conference (SCLC), Poor Peoples Campaign.
+In addition, Professor Boyer has served on various boards of directors, including WETA (Public Television); the Task Force for Secondary Education, Montgomery County; the Federal Bar Association of the District of Columbia; and the Boys and Girls Club of Takoma Park.
+Professor Boyer also served as a consultant to the Department of Agriculture on civil rights and secured a grant for the law school, culminating in a paper on the enforcement of civil rights in the Department of Agriculture.
+Professor Boyer is listed in Who’s Who in Legal America, Who’s Who in American Law and Who’s Who Among African-Americans.

 Professor Boyer’s office is located in 404 Houston Hall and he can be reached at (202) 806-8019.